netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 _Note: You may also check the [Gherkin](https://cucumber.io/docs/gherkin/reference/) syntax for reference._

 ### Setup and Teardown
-When your test requires setting up data multiple times, use the setup and teardown method.
+When you are testing state with multiple assertions, use the setup and teardown method.
 This will reduce unnecessary duplication of code and make the test more readable.

 ❌ Bad